Warning! Warning! Warning! Warning!

 Using the hole cutting template from the mod kit, place it on top of the Flashback.

 The template should fit snugly into the grooves on the sides and bottom of the top of the cover.
 Using a writing utensil, draw within the rectangular part of the template.
 You can ignore the small part of the hole that extends down towards the front of the flashback for now.
-This extrusion is the spot that you may need to remove a little more plastic to allow the cartridge insertion sense switch to get past the plastic edge.
+This extrusion was for the version 2 mod, in version 3, there is no need to cut the extra notch out.
+I will be sending out an updated template without the extra notch.
 The cartridge guide includes an overhang to hide uneven cutting, It will hide a mistake of several millimeters.
 I consider this hole to be a “rough-in”, It will be just slightly smaller than the actual cartridge dimensions.
 The final cutting will be done with a razor knife.

 If it makes it easier for you to work on this area, the control panels where the buttons are can be popped out and put back in later.